gerald-x/womans-period/README.md

 Usage:
 - #### GET http://localhost:8080/womens-health/api/create-cycles:

-This will display a UI form data with the existing period cycle data in the database for the user to edit.
+This will display a UI form data with the existing period cycle data in the database for the user to edit. <br><br><br>

 - #### POST http://localhost:8080/womens-health/api/create-cycles: